craftweg/website/priv/posts/2017-09-29-modular-xcode-projects.md

 ---
 title: Modular Xcode projects
-excerpt: This post presents some elementary concepts of how Xcode projects are structured, and introduces an structural approach to build modular Xcode apps.
+description: This post presents some elementary concepts of how Xcode projects are structured, and introduces an structural approach to build modular Xcode apps.
 categories: [xcodeproj, swift, xcode, xcodembed]
 ---